Nick Duffy

 Nicholas John Duffy (born on 24 June 1956) is an English musician, artist, illustrator, and filmmaker.

 Nick is the elder brother of singer/songwriter Stephen Duffy.
 They are both co-founders of the folk-pop group The Lilac Time.
 Nick is a multi-instrumentalist, and has been a frequent contributor to Stephen's solo recordings.
 He also plays in other musical projects and has released solo recordings.

 Artistic career

 In addition to making music, Nick has long worked as an illustrator and has pursued a variety of artistic endeavors.
 Before Stephen released his first album The Ups And Downs in 1985, the brothers formed their own design office called "DUFFY and DUFFY".
 For the album's preview release, they had an exhibition of about 80 paintings, drawings, photographs, and video.
-Duffy studied art at Birmingham Polytechnic (now Birmingham City University).
+Duffy studied art at Birmingham Polytechnic (now Birmingham City University) and Portsmouth Polytechnic (now University of Portsmouth).

 The Lilac Time

 In 1986, Nick and Stephen formed The Lilac Time along with his friend, Michael Weston.
 Since their formation, the Lilac Time have gone through various line-up changes with the Duffy brothers as mainstays.
 In the band, Nick plays banjo, violin and accordion among other instruments.
 He also contributes songwriting and has done production work on their recordings.
 The band's sporadic activity and recording output have intertwined with Stephen's solo and songwriting career.

 Nick is featured in The Lilac Time documentary film "Memory & Desire" by Douglas Arrowsmith which was slated to be released in 2009.